nunezkendall/personal-git/answers.md

     -   git clone
         [https://github.com/knunez/hiring-engineers.git](https://github.com/knunez/hiring-engineers.git)

--   Within the same directory in which you cloned the repository run the following command: `vagrant up` This will trigger vagrant to provision an ubuntu 14.04
+-   Within the same directory goto the `scripts` folder inside the cloned repository run the following command: `vagrant up` This will trigger vagrant to provision an ubuntu 14.04